LinkedSoftwareDependencies/Article-Reproducability/content/discussion.md

 - good for static analysis

+The core idea of the scientific process is _to stand on the shoulders of giants_.
+This means building further upon previous work to derive new work—but also, enabling others to build upon our work.
+Reproducibility, for instance, is an essential aspect of this process.
+Not only does this concept apply to Web research as well, but the Web makes an ideal platform to _improve_ the scientific process as a whole.

 A large number of computer science articles describe experimental software evaluations, but many of them refer to that software only by name or version number.
 This information is insufficient for readers